 We discuss your (parents’/kids’) worries about safety in Central Asia.
 We have an article on how to not get sick, and on travel insurance in case something does happen.
 Finally, we’d like to inculcate you with the importance of having a back-up plan.
 Things don’t always go according to plan in Central Asia.

 If you are not a single white heterosexual man, do not fret!
-We have advice for getting on the Silk Road with kids, as a single woman, a Muslim or as LGBT, and how to deal with racism and sinophobia on the Silk Road.
+We have advice for getting on the Silk Road with kids, with pets, as a single woman, a Muslim or as LGBT, and how to deal with racism and sinophobia on the Silk Road.

 The basics for getting into and out of these countries: visas and border crossings.
 We discuss how much money you are likely to need for a trip (and how to get hold of it) on our budget pages, and things to consider when selecting accommodation.